jenkinsci/literate-cli/README.md

 An example:

-    literate /home/directory build | say

-This will validate, and extract the first build command it finds - and then read it aloud.

 To build this using literate:

     literate . build | sh

+This will validate the literate build (look for a .cloudbees.md and a README.md, this file, in this case) and then run the build section.
+You can also put content in the .cloudbees.md - in which case, it will read it form there.